-The simplest method of giving, an outright gift may be declared as a charitable deduction on your federal income tax return for the year you make the gift — up to 50 percent of your adjusted gross income.
-You may deduct the excess balance over the next five years.
+The simplest method of giving, an outright gift may be declared as a charitable deduction on your federal income tax return for the year you make the gift - up to 50 percent of your adjusted gross income.
+Pledges may be paid over a period of five years.

 You may donate land or other property to Duke, whether it's a residential or vacation home, a farm, commercial building, residential lots or unimproved land.
 You will enjoy the same benefits with gifts of real estate as you would with gifts of appreciated stock.